mpvnet-player/mpv.net/docs/manual.md

 For mpv.net it's currently not possible to find out where OSC menus are located, but there are 3 features that require this information, therefore mpv.net makes the assumption that near the window borders might be OSC menus.
-As a result the following three features, work only when invokes from the center of the window:
+As a result the following three features, work only when invoked from the center of the window:

 1. Window dragging (moving the window with the mouse).
 2. Showing the context menu.